Nepal in January

 Discounts on January

-As January is the off-season month of the year, you might get discounts on trips, hotel room booking, transportation hiring and flight tickets.
-Many trekking agencies offer discounts during winter season.
+As January is the off-season month of the year, you might get discounts on trips, hotel room booking, and transportation hiring and flight tickets.
+Many trekking agencies offer discounts during winter season from 8 – 10%.
+The cost of trekking during January is less as compared to the peak trekking months.
+Some tea-houses and hotels offer you complementary services besides discounts.
+Claim your discounts on online booking for the trekking and tour packages via our official website.

 - Fewer tourists on the trail